Energy-Saving-Trust/Design-System/guidelines/accessibility.md

 While accessibility has been considered and ‘baked in’ to the Design System wherever possible, the following accessibility guidelines ensure that our products are usable and inclusive for all users, regardless of their abilities.
 These guidelines lay out how we approach design with accessibility as a priority at Energy Saving Trust.

-**This means we create a simpler and perhaps less flashier design to priortise the varying needs of users.**
+**This means we create a simpler and perhaps less flashier design to priortise the needs of all users.**

 ### 1. Colour
 - Use tools like the WCAG Contrast Checker to verify contrast ratios.